- Joining an Irish family member in Ireland

 It is very important that your EU family member is exercising their rights in Ireland.
 If they are not then your application will be refused.
 They can exercise their rights as:

 - an EU worker who works for at least 12 hours every week

 - a self-employed person

-- a student with private health insurance for themselves, you and any other dependants
+- a student with private health insurance for themselves, you and any other dependents

 - a person with sufficient resources.
-They must also have private health insurance for themselves, you and any other dependants
+They must also have private health insurance for themselves, you and any other dependents

 - involuntarily unemployed (where they have been made redundant but have worked for at least two years in the State)